New York Criminal Lawyer/

 Governments make laws to help create a stable and orderly environment for their citizens to live in.
 Some laws are better than others; some are made with the right idea, but with the wrong implementation.
-Sometimes, the laws are right.

 Whatever the case, where there is a law, there is a good chance someone has broken it.

-Michael Litman is an experienced DWI attorney and criminal defense lawyer based in White Plains, NY.
+Michael Litman is an experienced DWI attorney and criminal defense attorney based in White Plains, NY.
 Since 2007, he has been defending individuals charged with crimes in Westchester County, White Plains, and the New York Metro area.
 You can count on Michael Litman’s expertise to help you build a defense if you are charged with a DWI, assault, larceny, weapons possession, drug crime, or any other criminal offense.

 Mike Litman for Help Today/

 When the founding fathers set up the framework for our country, they put in place a groundbreaking idea.
 They founded the United States on the idea of not just individual liberty, but with the idea that instead of the government being all-powerful, citizens have rights.
 These rights meant that a person was no longer subjected simply to the whim of a king or a dictator, but that everyone would be subject to the Constitution – a statement that clearly outlines the guarantees and freedoms afforded to the country’s citizens.

 Perhaps no protections are more important than the Sixth Amendment to the United States Constitution, added in 1789, which clearly states: